maqbuuul/nyc_taxi_fare_price_prediction/README.md

 ### Trip Distance & Fare Relationship

 Trip distance emerged as the strongest predictor of fare amount, with a clear positive correlation.
-However, the relationship is not perfectly linear, particularly for very short or very long trips.
+However, the relationship is not linear, particularly for short or long trips.

-The analysis revealed that cost per mile decreases significantly as trip distance increases, suggesting a non-linear fare structure that includes both fixed and variable components:
+The analysis revealed that the cost per mile decreases significantly as trip distance increases, suggesting a non-linear fare structure that includes both fixed and variable components:

 - Very short trips (<1 mile) average $9.34 per mile
 - Medium trips (2-3 miles) average $5.87 per mile